Chia-Network/website/README.md

 ### For the FAQ

-- Translations of the FAQ are kept in markdown, and don't use l20n
+- Translations of the FAQs are kept in markdown, and don't use l20n
 - Copy [faq.md](/webroot/faq/faq.md) to the [translated markdown files](webroot/faq/locales/) folder, changing its name to `faq.<2 letter locale code>.md`
 - Translate away!